kTag/ZILAnalysis/README.md

 # ZIL Analysis

 Zilliqa had generated a lot of buzz lately and a few people have expressed interest into understanding ZIL better without spending hours chasing for references.
 Hence I've decided to share my analysis.
 This is obviously not financial advice and this is a purely technical analysis.
-I've also added sections to describe what kind of steps you should take for each section if you want to research another coin.
+I've also added paragraphs to describe what kind of steps you should take for each section if you want to research another coin.

 ## Overview